 How Much Water Does a Rubber Plant Need?

 Like other common household plants like snake plants and pothos plants, rubber plants don’t require a lot of water.
 In fact, over-watering them is one of the main things you should avoid doing.
-If the plant’s leaves begin drooping and yellow, you’re probably over-wearing.
-(But don’t worry if this just happens occasionally; it’s normal for aging leaves to drop off.)
+If the plant’s leaves begin drooping and yellow, you’re probably over-watering.
+(But don’t worry if this just happens occasionally; it’s normal for aging leaves to drop off—see pic below.)